arda-guler/image_tools/README.txt

                 instead raises it to the pixel's brightness value

+rgb_richContrast:
+				converts color to closest rgb or cyan/magenta/ yellow and assigns max (255) brightness

+rgb_richContrast_shaded:
+				does what rgb_richContrast does, but protects
+				brightness

 rgb_separator:  assigns max value to whichever color is
                 the dominant one in a pixel. if multiple colors are equally dominant, their